BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 ## Special delete

 Much like Special paste, "Special delete" is a more advanced form of deletion.
-You can bring up the special delete dialong by selecting a rango of notes and pressing **Ctrl+Shift+Delete**.
+You can bring up the special delete dialog by selecting a range of notes and pressing **Ctrl+Shift+Delete**.

 ![](images/DeleteSpecial.png#center)